gaborcsardi/keypress/README.md

 - if `stdin()` is not a terminal.

 In other words, it pretty much only works interactively, in a terminal.
-The terminal can be pretty much any Linux, OSX, other Unix terminal or Windows cmd (also called RTerm in R).
+The terminal can be any Linux, OSX, or other Unix terminal or Windows cmd (also called RTerm in R).

 ## Keys